-Replete with all the bells and whistles expected from Apple’s flagship laptop, the MacBook Pro has arrived, and it may look a little different than you remember.
-Nearly two years ago, Apple launched a redesign of its flagship laptop that would change Apple’s image forever.
+Replete with all the bells and whistles expected in a flagship Apple product, the 13-inch MacBook Pro 2017 with Touch Bar looks a bit different than you might remember.
+Back in 2016, Apple completely redesigned its flagship laptop in a way that would change Apple’s image forever.

-Measuring in at a little over half an inch thick, the MacBook Pro wields the power of Thunderbolt 3, a single port that can support virtually everything under the sun.
-Still, the MacBook Pro isn’t without controversy – some of the improvements bring compromise.
-For instance, you won’t be able to use old HDMI, USB and SD accessories out of the box, you’ll have to shell out for adapters.
+Coming in at just over half an inch thick, the new MacBook Pro uses the power of Thunderbolt 3, a single port that can do anything you could want.
+Still, the new design of the MacBook Pro isn’t without controversy – some of the improvements came with a compromise.
+Like, if you want to use your old HDMI, USB and SD accessories, you’ll have to get used to living that #donglelife.

 Depending on which version of the MacBook Pro you go for, and even if you go for the recently released MacBook Pro 2018, you may be in for a narrow OLED display where the function keys used to be.
 This ‘Touch Bar,’ the main attraction of the MacBook Pro since 2016, remains both a selling point and one of contention.

-Luxurious, but by no means ostentatious, the 2017 MacBook Pro comes at a premium.
-Just like the rest of Apple’s catalog, it’s built to impress when it comes to aesthetics.
-It might not do anything especially groundbreaking, today’s MacBook Pro is a laptop that’s largely geared toward professionals – more than can be said for the other members of Apple’s MacBook family.
+Luxurious, but not garish in any way, the MacBook Pro with Touch Bar is an expensive device.
+Just like the rest of Apple’s Mac lineup, it’s built to impress when it comes to style.
+It doesn’t do anything especially new, but the MacBook Pro 2017 is a laptop mostly aimed at professionals – unlike other members of Apple’s MacBook lineup.

 Here is the 13-inch MacBook Pro configuration sent to TechRadar for review: